philipp-r/linkpwd/README.md

 5. Call `upgrade.php` file in your webbrowser (if this file is available)
 6. You can delete the `upgrade.php` file now

+## Themes

+linkpwd uses a [Bootstrap](https://getbootstrap.com/) css theme.
+You can get other styles for example from [Bootswatch](https://bootswatch.com/) and replace the `/assets/css/bootstrap.min.css` file.

 ## Donations

 You can support this project with a donation via